drop-games/eb-docs/docs/NFT.md

 NFTs are what makes Hyperblade a unique experience for each and every player, where it is of the first games that features regular and 3D NFTs, both usable in the game.

 Hyperblade further takes an advantage of the trustless and permissionless blockchain asset ownership by incorporating NFTs in other major aspects of the ecosystem, such as assets that are not featuring visuals like _DLC_, _tournament tickets_ etc.
-To accomodate the broad spectrum of utility that different types of items have, they follow both fungible (ERC-721) and semifungible (ERC-1155) token specifications[^1].
+To accommodate the broad spectrum of utility that different types of items have, they follow both fungible (ERC-721) and semifungible (ERC-1155) token specifications[^1].
 Token are pre-minted on Layer 1 Ethereum then transfered to Layer 2, where all of the user-facing activity is happening.

 The way NFTs are integrated into Hyperblade is by taking their metadata, i.e. what makes each NFT unique, and using them as parameters for the game itself.
 Later on, the core NFT metadata e.g. model/texture will be migrated to _**IPFS**_.
 So with metadata residing directly on chain, the true asset ownership will be achieved.
 Brand new derivative projects can emerge now, even without Hyperblade DAO oversight.
 Players can now come together and build something completely unique and and groundbreaking, all with the NFTs they own. _We believe that this is the way NFTs should be, decentralized and with a vision for the future._